Description and review of the Golden 1 Center Open House, an event held to introduce Sacramentans to the newly built home of the Sacramento Kings.

 In fact, now that I think about it, my daughter and I were paid to attend!
-As members of the Golden 1 Credit Union we each received a $10 food voucher which we utilized after our self-guided tour.
+As members of the Golden 1 Credit Union we each received a $10 food voucher to pay for lunch.

 I was a bit concerned about parking, so I had reserved a parking space in a nearby City of Sacramento parking garage via www.SacPark.org.
 The City has upgraded its parking garages so that one can pay in advance and be assured of a parking spot.
 I made my reservation online and printed out my confirmation with bar code.
 The bar code was scanned going into the garage and when we left.
 It was all very simple and easy.